 In a small bowl, add ½ cup of dried morels and cover in warm water until softened, about 20 minutes or until soft.
 Drain and set aside.

-Season both sides of 6 chicken thighs with kosher salt and freshly ground black pepper.
+Season both sides of 6 bone-in skin-on chicken thighs with kosher salt and freshly ground black pepper.

 In a large skillet over medium heat, add 2 tablespoons of unsalted butter and 1 tablespoon of extra-virgin olive oil.
 Brown chicken skin-side down until golden brown, about 6-8 minutes.
 Remove to a plate and set aside.